breatheco-de/the-misspell-chalenge/README.md

 ## 📝 Instructions:

+0.1 - Do not insert any other instructions in here (this is my fix)

 1. Find one misspell on any of the 4Geeks lessons, projects or exercises and create a `pull request` with the fix.

 > 👉 **IMPORTANT**: Please find another project to fix, this project has already been fixed enough 😂